 Hang Ladders from Raised Shelving

 Make small garage organization easier by hanging your ladder on the wall!
 Storing your ladder by letting it stand upright can take up valuable floor space.
 By hanging your ladder vertically or horizontally, you free up space for other items.

 Leave Room for Garbage Cans & Recycling Bins

 As you’re thinking about different garage storage layouts, be sure to leave space for your garbage cans and recycling bins!
-As more cities switch to larger 30-gallon options, you’ll need to leave enough room in your garage to store bins easily after dropping them off or rolling them back from the curb.
+As more cities switch to large 30-gallon containers, leave enough room in your garage to store bins easily after dropping them off or rolling them back from the curb.